 - Home Price: $107,310 median purchase price; $839 median monthly rent

-- Crime Rate: Safer than 32% of Arizona cities
+- Crime Rate: Safer than 27% of Phoenix neighborhoods

 Things to Do in South Mountain

-Moving to Phoenix?
-With convenient storage facilities throughout the Phoenix metro, Extra Space Storage can help with your transition.
+Living in Phoenix?
+With convenient storage facilities throughout the Phoenix metro, Extra Space Storage can help you make room for what matters most.
 Find self storage near you!